-The size of a mosaic is calculated from the "nominal size" of the output mosaic, which is not the same as the file size.

-For raster images, the nominal size is the product of the output image width, the image height, the number of bands, and the number of bytes per band.
-The nominal size assumes that all portions of the image include valid data, whether or not this is the case.
-(No-Data areas, areas outside a cropped image, and gaps between tiles are not considered part of the image, and areas of overlap are only counted once as part of the image.)
+The size of a mosaic is calculated from the nominal size of the output mosaic.
+For raster images, the nominal size is the product of the image width, the image height, the number of bands, and the number of bytes per band.
+Also for raster images, the nominal size assumes that all portions of the image include valid data, whether or not this is the case.
 For LiDAR point clouds, the nominal size is a measure of the number of points in the point cloud and the number of fields for each point.